nxskok/pasias/docs/11-tidying-and-selecting-data.md

-It seems nicest to format it like that, with the squiggles lining up, so you can see what possible values `gender` might take.
+It seems nicest to format it with the squiggles lining up, so you can see what possible values `gender` might take.

 The structure of the `case_when` is that the thing you're